hvalev/shiny-server-arm-docker/README.md

-# rpi-shiny-server-docker
+# Shiny Server on Docker for ARM
 This is a standalone docker container image which builds shiny-server for arm on debian buster.
 Tested on a raspberry pi 4b.
-Be aware that this is a 4,5GB behemoth which takes 3 to 4 hours to build!
-The image uses a multi-stage build, which will generate a 1GB functional shiny-server image with all (afaik) required packages to build other R-packages and a 4.5GB builder image, which you can remove afterwards.
+Be aware that this is a 4,5GB behemoth which takes a few hours to build!
+The image uses a multi-stage build, which will generate a 1GB functional shiny-server image with all (afaik) necessary libraries to build most R-packages and a 4.5GB builder image, which you can remove afterwards.

 In order to have it running on your Pi follow the instructions below: <br/>
 Install docker (Optional: docker-compose)